cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/etl_example.rst.txt

 ETL Example
 ===============

-This section documents a complete ETL example using Watcher and the Polygon API to extract stock market data.
+This section documents a complete ETL example in Python using Watcher and the Polygon API to extract stock market data.

 Overview
 ~~~~~~~~~~~~